HIGH BLOOD PRESSURE PATIENTS:

 1. Watch Your Blood Pressure

-If you have high blood pressure, it’s not really effective only check your blood pressure via infrequent trips to the doctor.
+If you have high blood pressure, it’s not really effective to only check your blood pressure via infrequent trips to the doctor.
 Instead, purchase a blood pressure monitor for use at home.
 Many options are available, and some insurance and flexible spending plans cover them (be sure to check with your plan(s) beforehand, just to be sure.
 In addition, you may be able to enter your numbers on your smartphone for easy tracking and reporting back to the doctor.

 2. Get on a Healthy Diet